gardener/gardener/docs/development/local_setup.md

 #### Check Vagrant setup

-To be sure that the Vagrant has been successfuly installed and configured, test your setup:
+To be sure that the Vagrant has been successfully installed and configured, test your setup:

 ```bash
 $ cd vagrant